 Types of Personal Injury Lawsuits

 Automobile collisions are almost always preventable, but remain one the leading causes of death and serious personal injuries in Virginia.
 Most collisions occur due to distracted driving like texting, drunk driving, carelessness and aggressive driving or factors like defective auto parts.
 After an accident, the victims are left to navigate the complexities of insurance coverage, skyrocketing medical bills, lost income, and often permanent injuries.
 This can be extremely complex in the case of hit and run accidents.
-For over 18 years, Josh Silverman has represented victims of complex and serious automobile, bicycle, pedestrian, motorcycle and trucking accidents in Virginia.
+For 20 years, Josh Silverman has represented victims of complex and serious automobile, bicycle, pedestrian, motorcycle and trucking accidents in Virginia.
 Most cases settle, but he is prepared to go to trial if the insurance company refuses to negotiate in good faith.

 Please click here to learn about some of our automobile accident settlements and trial verdicts.